RACHEL KALLANDER, J.D.

-Rachel Kallander brings over a decade of experience in public relations, policy development and strategic communications to K&A. Having served as professional staff in Congress, the Alaska State Legislature and in leadership positions on several statewide political campaigns, Rachel is a seasoned operative in the business and policy development efforts that impact the regions, peoples and issues of the Far North.
+Rachel Kallander brings over a decade of experience in public relations, policy development, and strategic communications to K&A. Having served as professional staff in Congress, the Alaska State Legislature, and in leadership positions on several statewide political campaigns, Rachel is a seasoned operative in the business and policy development efforts that impact the regions, peoples, and issues of Alaska and northern regions world wide.

 In 2013, Rachel participated in a two week Arctic science mission on board the USCG HEALY icebreaker, researching and observing oil spill response and recovery efforts.
-Building on her unique insight into the practical and political challenges of advancing Arctic policy in a way that best serves Alaska and its people, in 2013, Rachel founded Kallander & Associates LLC (K&A).
+Building on her unique insight into the practical and political challenges of advancing Arctic policy in a way that best serves Alaska, in 2013, Rachel founded Kallander & Associates LLC (K&A).
 K&A is a client driven Alaska-grown company focused on positive impacts to businesses and nonprofits, campaigns, stakeholder groups, and communities.
-The mission of Kallander & Associates is to seek out bipartisan and effective ways to ensure the coexistence of responsible development, sustainable environments and healthy communities.
+The mission of K&A is to seek out bipartisan and effective ways to ensure the coexistence of responsible development, sustainable environments, and healthy communities.

-Rachel is the Founder & Executive Director of the Arctic Encounter Symposium – the largest annual Arctic policy conference in the United States and official host of the single Arctic policy side conference in Paris, France during the 2015 UN Convention on Climate - COP21.
+Rachel is the Founder & Executive Director of the Arctic Encounter – the largest annual Arctic policy conference in the United States and official host of the single Arctic policy side conference in Paris, France during the 2015 UN Convention on Climate - COP21.
 The Arctic Encounter hosts its annual flagship convening in Seattle, WA, USA and and co-hosts sessions and events in Alaska, Washington D.C., and other Arctic and sub-Arctic nations around the world in collaboration with numerous strategic partners.

 The chief objective of the Arctic Encounter's convening work is to raise awareness for the Arctic region and its people, promote challenging and bipartisan debate, and provide a platform to incorporate the voices of young people living in the Arctic into high level policy discussions.
-To this end, the Arctic Encounter's Arctic Youth Initiative engages young people in the Arctic through surveys, social media and story telling.
+To this end, the Arctic Encounter's Arctic Youth Initiative engages young people in the Arctic through surveys, social media, story telling, and creative exhibits.

 In November 2016, Rachel completed her role as Deputy Campaign Manager and Spokeswoman for U.S. Senator Lisa Murkowski's victorious statewide re-election campaign in Alaska.
-She continues to work within the public policy and private consulting arenas in Alaska, the Arctic, Washington D.C., the Pacific Northwest, and abroad.
+She continues to work within the public policy, political, and private consulting arenas in Alaska, the Arctic, Washington D.C., the Pacific Northwest, and abroad.

-To learn more about Rachel's work and current efforts in these areas, please click here.
+To learn more about Rachel's background and professional experience, please click here.